 My name is Jasdev Singh.
 Distillations is a container for my thoughts on human behavior, our relationship with technology, and engineering.
 Since writing of this kind develops over time, I won’t keep a strict posting schedule.
 But, you can expect monthly updates.
-While first drafts are a solo endeavor, it takes a village to publish.
-The work on this site wouldn’t have been possible without the incredible feedback and illustrations from peers around me.
+The collection wouldn’t be possible without the incredible feedback and illustrations from peers around me.

 Also, I’ve kept some older—and very embarrassing—posts around to allow for nostalgic explorations of past work (and hopefully mile mark my progress?).